Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Real-World Experiments

-The data collection systems are different for each experiment, however each system consists of at least one radar and one camera.
-The system discussed in \Cref{sec:our-rig-experiments} is a handheld sensor rig that incorporates a Texas Instruments (TI) AWR1843BOOST radar and Point Grey Flea3 camera.
+The data collection systems are different for each experiment, but each system includes at least one radar and one camera.
+The system discussed in \Cref{sec:our-rig-experiments} is a handheld rig that incorporates a Texas Instruments (TI) AWR1843BOOST radar and Point Grey Flea3 USB camera.
 The measurement update rates for the sensors are 20 Hz and 30 Hz, respectively.
-For the experiments in \Cref{sec:IRS-experiments}, the data are from the IRS Radar Thermal Visual Inertial dataset that is publicly-available \cite{doer_rrxio_2021}.
-The data collection system \cite{doer_rrxio_2021} is a handheld rig that mounts on a drone, where measurements are acquired from a Texas Instruments IWR6843AOP unit, an IDS UI-3241 camera, and an Analog Devices ADIS16448 inertial measurement unit (IMU), operating at frequencies of 10 Hz, 20 Hz, and 409 Hz, respectively.
+For the experiments in \Cref{sec:IRS-experiments}, the data are from the publicly available IRS Radar Thermal Visual Inertial dataset \cite{doer_rrxio_2021}.
+The data collection system \cite{doer_rrxio_2021} is a handheld rig that mounts on a drone, where measurements are acquired from a TI IWR6843AOP radar, an IDS UI-3241 camera, and an Analog Devices ADIS16448 IMU, operating at frequencies of 10 Hz, 20 Hz, and 409 Hz, respectively.
 Doer et al.\ \cite{doer_rrxio_2021} provides additional details about this system.
-In \Cref{sec:vehicle-experiments}, the data collection system incorporates a vehicle-mounted TI AWR1843BOOST radar and three Point Grey Flea3 GigE cameras operating at frequencies of 25 Hz and 16 Hz, respectively.
+In \Cref{sec:vehicle-experiments}, the data collection system \cite{2023_burnett_boreas} includes a vehicle-mounted TI AWR1843BOOST radar and three Point Grey Flea3 GigE cameras operating at frequencies of 25 Hz and 16 Hz, respectively.

+In our real-world experiments, we use two similar radars that primarily differ in their angular resolutions.
+If two targets have identical ranges and range-rates but are separated by less than the angular resolution, then the targets will blend together, biasing the radar measurement output.
+The AWR1843BOOST has azimuth and elevation resolutions of 15$^\circ$ and 58$^\circ$, respectively, while the IWR6843AOP has azimuth and elevation resolutions of 30$^\circ$.
+As we show in Sections \ref{sec:our-rig-experiments}, \ref{sec:IRS-experiments}, and \ref{sec:vehicle-experiments}, our algorithm is capable of calibrating both radars even though they have differing angular resolutions.
+For additional information on the radars used in our experiments, we refer the reader to the AWR1843BOOST and IWR6843AOP user manuals \cite{AWR1843BOOST, IWR6843AOP}.